vimpunk/cratetorrent/DESIGN.md

 ## Piece download

 A piece download tracks the piece completion of an ongoing piece download.

-It will play an important role in optimizing download performance, but none of that is implemented for now (see research notes).
+It plays an important role in optimizing download performance:
+- it plays a role in timing out peer requests
+- and (currently unimplemented) end game mode to speed up the last part of the download.

+Piece downloads are stored in the torrent and shared with all peers in the torrent.
+When a peer starts a new download, it places the download instance in the shared torrent object.
+This way other peers may join this download.

 ## Disk IO